RustyRaptor/474proj3/README.txt

 CS474
 Project 2

-first from your terminal/commandline, change to the directory where you save this file , then enter the following command to run this assigment.
+We have a makefile in our project that will compile and run the code.
+When you download and extract the code run these commands.

+make

+make run

+alternatively you can compile and run manually

- gcc project2.c -lpthread -lrt -Wall -Wextra  -o project2
+gcc baboons.c -lpthread -lrt -Wall -Wextra  -o baboons ./baboons input.dat 3

-after you run that command, type the following command to run you program:

- ./project2